Our website will be down for maintenance between 10am and midday, Monday 23 December. Sorry for any inconvenience.

 About Bristol's ecological emergency, the One City Ecological Emergency Strategy, and our Ecological Emergency Action Plan.

-In February 2020, Marvin Rees, the Mayor of Bristol, and One City partners declared an ecological emergency in response to the decline in wildlife in Bristol.
+One City partners declared an ecological emergency in response to the decline in wildlife in Bristol.

 One City Ecological Emergency Strategy